Open fracture: Signs and symptoms

-When a bone is broken and exposed to the outside environment, the probability of infection increases.
-Both the surrounding soft tissues can become infected, as well as the bone itself, which is called osteomyelitis.
-Additional complications include the broken bone ends not healing, called non-union, and the broken bone ends healing in an incorrect orientation, called malunion.
-Open fractures of long bones may cause subsequent damage to surrounding tissue resulting in compartment syndrome.
-Additionally there is potential for fat embolism development, both requiring acute intervention.
-Lastly, open fractures commonly occur in the setting of traumatic experiences, and the co-occurrence of these events may lead to chronic pain and mental health disorders.

 Causes

 Open fractures can occur due to direct impacts such as high-energy physical forces (trauma), motor vehicular accidents, firearms, and falls from height.
 Indirect mechanisms include twisting (torsional injuries) and falling from a standing position.
 These mechanisms are usually associated with substantial degloving of the soft-tissues, but can also have a subtler appearance with a small poke hole and accumulation of clotted blood in the tissues.
 Depending on the nature of the trauma, it can cause different types of fractures:

 Common fractures

 Bone fractures result from significant trauma to the bone.
 This trauma can come from a variety of forces – a direct blow, axial loading, angular forces, torque, or a mixture of these.
 There are various fracture types, including closed, open, stress, simple, comminuted, greenstick, displaced, transverse, oblique.

 Pathological fractures

 Result from minor trauma to diseased bone.
 These preexisting processes include metastatic lesions, bone cysts, advanced osteoporosis, etc.